-- Leather backing makes it slide easy on your head if you get sweaty (According to a friend)
+- Leather backing makes it slide easily on your head if you get sweaty (According to a friend)

 - Somewhat excessive clamping force.
 This becomes less of an issue as they break in.
 (According to a friend)

 Now a bit of a disclaimer.
-I have not personally used the M50X’s.
-This made a list purely on the huge following that they have and from second-hand recommendations by a few friends who have used them.
+I have not personally used the M50X headphones.
+This made a list purely on their huge following and from second-hand recommendations by a few friends who have used them.

 Logitech G933, a Handy Headset to Hear Audio From Multiple Sources Without a Mixer

-The G933 is the headset that I used for over 4 years, and it served me well within this time.
-A notable feature of this headset is the fact that it was capable of accepting both a wireless signal and two wired signals simultaneously without assistance from additional hardware.
+The G933 is the headset that I have used for over 4 years, and it served me well during this time.
+A notable feature of this headset is that it can accept both a wireless signal and two wired signals simultaneously without assistance from additional hardware.